BruceEckel/python-experiments/fully_loaded/README.md

 ## Cython

-I tried numerous strategies to get the Cython extension working, and even when it did it produced incorrect results.
+I tried numerous strategies to get the Cython extension working, and even when it did it produced incorrect results (I am a Cython novice so I might have missed something obvious).
 FWIW, the performance was about 10x slower than the Rust extension (Assuming the working version would be similar).
-In general, I found the Rust experience *siginficantly* easier, and would not consider using Cython again.
+I found the Rust experience *siginficantly* easier, and would not consider using Cython again.

 ## Performance Results